gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 1. Introduction
    1. `Metal` API
    2. `Compositor Services` API
-2. Stereoscoping Rendering
-   1. Creating and configuring a `LayerRenderer`
+2. Creating and configuring a `LayerRenderer`
    1. Variable Rate Rasterization (Foveation)
    2. Organizing the Metal Textures Used for Presenting the Rendered Content
-   2. Vertex Amplification
+3. Vertex Amplification
    1. Preparing to Render with Support for Vertex Amplification
    2. Encoding and Submitting a Render Pass to the GPU
    3. Enabling Vertex Amplification for a Render Pass
    4. Computing the View and Projection Matrices for Each Eye
    5. Adding Vertex Amplification to our Shaders
       1. Vertex Shader
       2. Fragment Shader
    6. Rendering
-   3. Supporting Both Stereoscopic and Flat 2D Display Rendering
+4. Supporting Both Stereoscopic and Flat 2D Display Rendering
    1. Two Rendering Paths. `LayerRenderer.Frame.Drawable` vs `MTKView`.
    3. Adapting our Vertex Shader

-3. Updating and Encoding a Frame of Content
+5. Updating and Encoding a Frame of Content
    1. Rendering on a Separate Thread
    2. Fetching a Next Frame for Drawing
    3. Handling User Input